-But men of integrity value what is honest, true, noble, trustworthy, kind, and right ahead of personal gain.
-Once integrated into our foundational operating system, integrity ceases to be optional or “add-on”, but instead becomes a way of life.
+Bobby Jones personified the saying, “Character is what you do when no one else is looking.”
+Men of integrity value what is honest, true, noble, trustworthy, kind, and right, ahead of personal gain.
+[Tweet This] When it is firmly embedded in our foundation, integrity ceases to be optional but instead becomes a way of life.

 It’s been said that everyone has a god, the question is only, “What god do we choose?”
 But many of us fail to even address the issue.
 Once considered, this question can give us a firm place to anchor.